SilviaAmAm/tf_hackathon/README.md

     4. Running the graph
     5. Basic components of a program in TensorFlow

-* Playing with examples 1 (workshop, N min):
+* Playing with examples 1 (workshop, ~20 min):

     1. Summing numbers
     2. Linear regression
-    3. Quadratic function?
+    3. Quadratic function

-* How to build a simple neural network (presentation, N min)
+* How to build a simple neural network (presentation, ~15 min)

     1. How does a neural network work.
 A good reference can be found [here](http://ufldl.stanford.edu/tutorial/).

-* Playing with examples 2 (workshop, N min):
+* Playing with examples 2 (workshop, ~20 min):

     1. Cubic function

-    2. Image classification
+* Tensorboard and Dataset API (presentation, ~10 min)

+Thursday 26th of April, Projects:

+To be decided..